opennlp/Large-Scale-Text-Classification/README.md

 ### Support or Contact

 We are always happy to receive feedback on ways to improve the framework.
 Feel free to raise a PR in case of you find a bug or would like to improve a feature.
-In case of any queries please feel free to reach out to [Rupak](mailto:rupak97.4@gmail.com)
+In case of any queries please feel free to reach out to [Rupak](mailto:rupak97.4@gmail.com) or [Ashima](mailto:elhenceashima@gmail.com)